anna757/ProductManager/README.md

 - **Features**:
   - The form should have validation (Every product should have at least a name, image, and price)
   - Users should be allowed to change everything about a product (Name, Category, Price, Image, etc...)
+  - If the user is editing products, the form should be prefilled with the existing credentials

 ![Sequence Diagram](https://github.com/anna757/ProductManager/assets/72200944/6b311661-e06c-40a2-9216-86855f3be626)